-Seamlessly moving from slower traditional Russian folk songs to guitar and drum-driven punk rock, the group's high-energy shows feel more like a block party than a performance.
+Seamlessly moving from slower traditional folk songs to the guitar and drum-driven punk rock, the group's high-energy shows feel more like a block party than a performance.
 The band blends modern-day and traditional sounds to create a futuristic fusion of experimental world music.
 "Our shows are extremely interactive," says Flying Balalaika Brothers Founder Zhenya Rock.
-"Our concerts illuminate the passion, excitement, and sorrow for which the Gypsy music is famous for.
-Once audiences old and new experience the music, they begin to lose themselves in it's power and emotion," contra-bassist Aaryn Russell adds.
+"Our concerts illuminate the passion, excitement, and sorrow for which the Romani (Gypsy) music is famous.
+Once audiences old and new experience the music, they begin to lose themselves in its power and emotion," contra-bassist Aaryn Russell adds.

 Band also are part of the Texas Touring Arts Program, which is designed to ensure that all Texans have the ability to enjoy performances by outstanding Texas-based companies and artists in their own communities.
 The Texas Commission on the Arts (TCA) provides grants to help with the costs of bringing in companies and artists from this roster for performances.
 Band successfully presents educational programs in three languages (English, Spanish and Russian) to students of Texas public and private schools, libraries, and non-profit organizations in Texas, celebrating the diversity of the art by providing a unique approach to studying both the profound similarities and distinctive differences of people throughout history and around the world.

 "Austin's Flying Balalaika Brothers are to Russian folk music what Béla Fleck is to bluegrass: Outside-the-box, no-boundaries, take-no-prisoners innovators.
 The FBBs combine jaw-dropping virtuosity with a masterful sense of mixing up genres ranging from rock to Russian folk to bluegrass; if that sounds weird, it's also cool as hell."